day8/re-frame/README.md

 Our re-frame diagram starts with the "well formed data at rest" bit:
 ```
-ratom
+app-db
 ```

-So, re-frame says that you should put your data into one, dirty great big atom.
-Structure the  data in that  atom, of course, but put it all in the one place.
+So, re-frame says that you should put your data into one place (probably one dirty great big atom) which we'll call `app-db`.
+Structure the data in that place, of course.

-Now, its not the slightest bit controversial to use databases, right?
-And they encourage you to put your well formed data all in one place.
-But if you have background in OO, this data-in-one-place is a hard one to swallow.
+Now, this advice is not the slightest bit controversial for 'real' databases, right?
+You'd happily put all your well formed data into Postgres or mysql.
+But within an app (in memory), it is different.
+If you have background in OO, this data-in-one-place is a hard one to swallow.
 You've spent your life breaking systems into pieces, organised around behaviour and trying to hide the data.
 I still wake up in a sweat some nights thinking about all